George Maciunas: The return to New York and the Fluxshop

 The shop, like all his business ventures, was notoriously unsuccessful, however.
-In an interview with Larry Miller in 1978 shortly before his death, Maciunas estimated spending 'about $50,000' on fluxus projects over the years that would never recoup their investment.
+In a 1978 interview with Larry Miller shortly before his death, Maciunas estimated spending 'about $50,000' on Fluxus projects over the years that would never recoup their investment.

 Larry Miller, "May I ask a stupid question?
 Why didn't it pay off?
 Because isn't part of the idea that it's low cost and multiple distribution..."

 GM; "No one was buying it, in those days.
 We opened up a store on Canal Street, what was it, 1964, and we had it open almost all year.
 We didn't make one sale in that whole year...
 We did not even sell a 50 cent item, a postage stamp sheet... you could buy V TRE papers for a quarter, you could buy George Brecht's puzzles for one dollar, Fluxus yearboxes for twenty dollars."

 Flux boxes

 During this time, Maciunas was assembling Fluxus boxes and Flux-Kits, small boxes containing cards and objects designed and assembled by artists such as Christo, Yoko Ono, and George Brecht.
 The first one to be planned was Fluxus 1, a wooden box filled with artworks by most of Maciunas' colleagues.
 Production difficulties meant that the publication date was pushed back to 1964; Brecht's Water Yam, 1963, became the first Flux box to actually be published.
-It was quickly followed by similar collected works of other affiliated artists, such as Ben and Robert Watts; the Fluxkit contained in an attaché case (1965–66) and another compendium Flux Year Box 2 (1966–68).
+It was quickly followed by similar collected works of other affiliated artists, such as Ben Vautier and Robert Watts; the Fluxkit contained in an attaché case (1965–66) and another compendium Flux Year Box 2 (1966–68).
 There was an anthology of Fluxfilms (1966), 11 irregularly-spaced editions of the Fluxus newspaper cc V TRE edited with George Brecht (1964–79) and the Fluxus Cabinet (1975–77).
 He was also closely involved with the production of a number of Flux Chess sets.

 Perhaps most important of all of Maciunas's publishing activities remain the object multiples, conceived as inexpensive, mass-produced unlimited editions.
 These were either works made by individual Fluxus artists, sometimes in collaboration with Maciunas, or, most controversially, Maciunas's own interpretations of an artist's concept or score.
 Their purpose was to erode the cultural status of art and to help to eliminate the artist's ego.

-Maciunas, a trained graphic designer, was responsible for the memorable packaging of fluxus objects, posters and newspapers, helping to give the movement a sense of unity that the artists themselves often denied.
+Maciunas, a trained graphic designer, was responsible for the memorable packaging of Fluxus objects, posters and newspapers, helping to give the movement a sense of unity that the artists themselves often denied.
 He also designed a series of name cards incorporating multiple fonts to characterise each of the participating artists.
 According to Maciunas, Fluxus was epitomized by the work of George Brecht, particularly his word event, "Exit."
 The artwork consists solely of a card on which is printed the words: "Word Event" and then the word "Exit" below.
 Maciunas said of "Exit":